Contact-Control-Interfaces/maestro-sdk-docs/Unity/2.7.0/README.md

 #### error CS0246: The type or namespace name 'OVRManager' could not be found (are you missing a using directive or an assembly reference?)

 You need to import [the Oculus Integration](https://assetstore.unity.com/packages/tools/integration/oculus-integration-82022) for full Quest hand tracking support.

+#### When running the sandbox sample scene, the background environment is just black

+On the MaestroOculusRig prefab instance, on the `OVRManager` component, ensure that "Passthrough Capability Enabled" is checked under Quest Features -> General tab.

 <strong>Please contact us at support@contact.ci with any questions.</strong>